WebChangeDetector/webchangedetector/README.txt

 * Improvement: Only show change detections with differences
 * Improvement: Show icons for devices
 * Feature: Show queue for currently processing urls and already processed ones
-* Feature: Pre- and post update change detections for less unnecessary compares
+* Feature: Pre- and post-update change detections for less unnecessary compares
 * Feature: Filter showing change detections by days

 = 1.0.5 =